• Mount View is established

 The association formed a committee to support Calgary’s Urban Hen Program and began exploring the creation of a community chicken coop and run.
 The initiative aims to provide training for residents and the city, while supporting participants as they establish and care for their own backyard hens.

-Timeline compiled by Kathleen Johnston, Community Historian, 2009.
+Timeline compiled by Kathleen Johnston and Linda Sharp, Community Historians, 2009.
 Amended by Jile Meyn, Board Secretary, 2026.